 I am an ecologist and post-doctoral associate in the Plant Ecology lab at the SUNY College of Environmental Science and Forestry.
 My research investigates the potential limitations to tree species’ upslope migrations with climate change across mountains in the northeastern United States.
 This work is funded by the Northeastern States Research Cooperative.

 I earned my PhD in the Department of Integrative Biology’s Ecosystem and Landscape Ecology Lab at the University of Wisconsin-Madison.
 My research focused on the effects of more frequent fire and reduced postfire forest recovery on plant community structure and function in the Greater Yellowstone Ecosystem.
-With climate change, anomalously frequent fire and conversion of forest to non-forest are expected to become increasingly common through the end of this century.
-Areas where this is currently occurring provide prescient insight as windows into the future of Yellowstone plant communities.

 Sampling plant communities in a burned area.
 Photo: Timon Keller